The Kijaro Dual Lock Folding Chair

 Testers loved the back support and the mega useful carrying strap of our Best Buy winner - the Kijaro chair.

-XXL Dual Lock Chair
+The Kijaro Dual Lock Folding Chair